-- 1. In the Content Editor, select the appropriate project-specific folder under /Sitecore/System/Settings/Validation Rules/Field Rules or /Sitecore/System/Settings/Validation Rules/Item Rules. - 2.
-Insert a validator definition item using the /System/Validation/Validation Rule data template. - 3.
-In the Data section, in the Type field, enter the class signature. - 4.
-In the Parameters field, enter URL-escaped key=value parameters, separated by ampersand characters ("&"). - 5.
-If the validator should run in a separate thread, in the Data section, in the Use Thread field, select the checkbox.
+- 1. In the Content Editor, select the appropriate project-specific folder under the /Sitecore/System/Settings/Validation Rules/Field Rules item or the /Sitecore/System/Settings/Validation Rules/Item Rules item. - 2.
+In the Content Editor, insert a validator definition item using the /System/Validation/Validation Rule data template. - 3.
+In the Content Editor, in the validator definition item, in the Data section, in the Type field, enter the class signature. - 4.
+In the Content Editor, in the validator definition item, in the Data section, in the Parameters field, enter URL-escaped key=value parameters, separated by ampersand characters ("ε"). - 5.
+If the validator should run in a separate thread, then in the Content Editor, in the validator definition item, in the Data section, select Use Thread.